jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

     ],
 ```

-You can also optionally included `"name"` if you want to change any of the names.
+You can also optionally include `"name"` if you want to change any of the names.

 ## launch.json